 Q: What equipment do we need to buy?

 A: Cleats are recommended, but not required.
 We will provide the flags and balls.

 Q: When are the games?

 A: Each practice will end in competitive scrimmaging, so parents don't need to worry about managing a separate schedule of games.
-All players will be also welcome to compete against New Orleans, Birmingham and other regional youth programs in two optional tournaments: May 27 in Mobile and June 24 in Birmingham.
+All players will be also welcome to compete against New Orleans, Birmingham and other regional youth programs at the tournaments listed above.

 Q: Is it safe?

 A: Flag rugby is a non-contact sport, but accidental contact occurs from time to time just as it would in soccer or basketball.
 Players are certainly welcome to wear mouth guards, but very few parents find them necessary.